Moon2Di/documentation/en/blockchain-services/emerdns/i2p-domain-name-registration-based-on-blockchain.md

 # I2P Domain Name Registration with EmerDNS

-Traditionally, [I2P](https://en.wikipedia.org/wiki/I2P) does not have a single domain name system.
+Traditionally, <a target="_blank" rel="nofollow" href="https://en.wikipedia.org/wiki/I2P">I2P</a> does not have a single domain name system.
 There are several independent registrars with their own rules.
 Although among some registrars there is peering, in creating a I2P website, it will still require separate registration, and lists of hosts with different